-I used to hate Tofu!
-I know strong word, but the first I ate tofu unbeknown to me it was just cooked all wrong, maybe not even cooked at all.
-Tasteless and rubbery, it was the weirdest thing I had eaten.
-I remember thinking to myself, why would anyone in their right mind eat this!
-I tried again and this time I ate a very soft slimy tofu that was sadly the end of my tofu eating days for many years to follow.
+I used to hate tofu – which I know is a strong word, but the first time I ate it, it was cooked all wrong.
+Perhaps it wasn't even cooked at all.
+Tasteless and rubbery, it was the weirdest thing I'd ever eaten, and I remember wondering why anyone in their right mind would eat it!
+The next time I tried it, it was very soft and slimy – so that was the end of my tofu-eating days for years to come.

-The recipe here is a go to of mine for Asian salads, to fill summer rolls or in a Bahn Mi. it‘s marinated simply in ginger garlic, tamari and a little sesame oil.
-Fried or baked until crispy on the outside.
+This particular way of cooking tofu is a go-to of mine now, and I use it for Asian salads, to fill summer rolls, and in bánh mì.
+It's simply marinated in ginger, garlic, tamari, and a little sesame oil, then fried or baked until deliciously crispy on the outside.

-I served on top of a super fresh salad of blanched green vegetables, lots of fresh herbs, leaves a little avocado, fresh red chilli and crushed toasted peanuts.
-Drizzled with the tangiest and most Moorish peanut dressing you will ever eat!
+Here, I've served it on top of a super-fresh salad of blanched green vegetables, lots of fresh herbs, a little avocado, fresh red chilli and crushed toasted peanuts.

-The peanut dressing is great with so many other recipes to, such as a dipping sauce or stirring through stir fried noodles and vegetables.
+Finally, it's drizzled with the tangiest, most moreish peanut dressing you'll ever eat, which can be used with so many other recipes too – try using it as a dipping sauce, or stirring it through stir fried noodles and vegetables.

-2 blocks 280g extra firm tofu diced into 1 inch cubes
+2 x 280g extra firm tofu, diced into 1-inch cubes

-1/3 sweet chilli sauce (or use maple and fresh chilli)
+⅓ cup sweet chilli sauce (or use maple syrup mixed with fresh chilli)

 1 tsp grated ginger